EmanuelGustafzon/Milestone-project-1-music-lessons/README.md

   - I have confirmed that the application form requieres all the fields to be fulfiled and the submit button work.
   - I discovered some bugs while I was testing the website.
 The main ones was that the text sometimes dissapeared on smaller screens and I needed to make the containers larger, content smaller or add margin.

+  ## Validator

+  - HTML
+    - No errors were found when passing throughout official W3C Validator.

+  - CSS
+    - No errors were found when passing throughout official W3C Validator.